George Strait: 2020s

 Strait broke the record for most fans at a U.S. concert by a single headlining act on Saturday, June 15, 2024, with a concert at Kyle Field at Texas A&M University in College Station, Texas, with 110,905 fans in attendance.
-The record was previously held by The Grateful Dead who had 107,019 fans in attendance at their 1977 show at Raceway Park in Old Bridge Township, New Jersey.
-The show also set a new record for Texas A&M’s Kyle Field for most fans at a single event.
+The record was previously held by The Grateful Dead, who had 107,019 fans in attendance at their 1977 show at Raceway Park in Old Bridge Township, New Jersey.
+The record was broken the following year by Zach Bryan, who recorded 112,408 tickets sold at Michigan Stadium in Ann Arbor.
+The show also set a new record for Texas A&M's Kyle Field for most fans at a single event.
 The previous record was on October 11, 2014, with 110,633 fans, for a Texas A&M football game against Ole Miss.
 On July 27, 2025 Strait organized an intimate relief concert in Boerne to aid in the relief efforts in central Texas communities affected by the July 2025 Central Texas floods.
-In total the concert raised $6.25M.
+In total, the concert raised $6.25M.

-That attendance record stood until Saturday, September 27, 2025 when Zach Bryan performed a concert at Michigan Stadium in Ann Arbor, Michigan, once again breaking the record for…largest attendance ever at a U.S. ticketed concert with a single headlining act.
-He played to an announced crowd of 112,408.
-It was only the second concert in the 98-year history of the venue, but the first by a headlining act.